flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 * NWB files can be very large > 100 GB, so it's important to be able to loazy-load individual objects without downloading the entire file.
 * However, HDF5 was designed to be read locally, so it's not particularly cloud-friendly - inefficient loading of metadata
-* Neurosift uses a WebAssembly/Web Worker trick to load remote files relatively efficiently via the browser.
+* Neurosift uses a WebAssembly/Web Worker method to load remote files relatively efficiently via the browser.
 * But what really speeds things up is the pre-indexing of all the public Dandisets using LINDI.

 For more information, see the [LINDI project](https://github.com/neurodatawithoutborders/lindi).